redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 PHPMAiler sends an excerpt of system.log when it finds exceptions, errors, and custom log events.
 The check and if necessary the sending are done in fixed intervals, which can be defined in the system settings.
 The recipient is the error address stored in the system settings.

 Your own events can also trigger the dispatch.
-You can also store the event as type: logevent.
+You can store this event as type: logevent.

 `rex_logger::factory()->log('logevent', 'Mein Text zum Event');`

 ## SMTP-Debug

-Setting the debug mode leads to different outputs
+Setting the debug mode leads to different outputs:

 ### Client protocol